hmans/three-elements/site/docs/guide/index.md

 # Introduction

+## What is three-elements?

+three-elements is a small library that provides a **Web Components layer** for declaratively building **Three.js applications**.

+If you're familiar with both Web Components and Three.js, that may be all you need to know, so feel free to jump straight to the [Getting Started](./getting-started.html) section.
+If not, keep reading!

-## What you need to know about Three.js
+## What does Three.js look like?

 [Three.js](https://threejs.org/), which is three-elements' only dependency, is a JavaScript library providing a slightly higher-level API over WebGL.
 It is one of the most popular libraries used by web-based 3D applications, experiences, and games.